Biomedical-Photonics-Lab/pdic-dru/README.md

 Single-shot high-performance quantitative phase imaging with a Physics-inspired plug-and-play denoiser for polarization differential interference contrast (PDIC) microscopy.
 The quantitative phase is recovered by the alternating direction method of multipliers (ADMM), balancing total variance regularization and a pre-trained Dense Residual U-net (DRUNet) denoiser.
 The custom DRUNet uses the Tanh activation function to guarantee the symmetry requirement for phase retrieval.

+# Application
+We provide the Simense star data and full code proposed in the paper
 # Results
 The proposed phase retrieval method was first validated using a simulated target of Siemens star with a modified version of microlith  under the identical condition of the experimental PDIC microscope using a 60x objective.
 ![Alt text](results/simens_all.png "Fig. 1.
 Phase retrieval of simulated Siemens star. (a) Ground truth, and the reconstructed phase using (b) the Fourier Transform solution, (c) the total variance regularized solution, and (d) the TV+DRUNet solution.")